Choosing the right interior fittings for an Australian RV

 Windows, Blinds and Curtains

-Choosing the right interior fittings for an australian rv - rv interior fittings
+Choosing the right interior fittings for an Australian RV - rv interior fittings

 Most Australian RVs have small windows to reduce heat build up inside the van.
 Imported RVs tend to come from colder climates that need all the sunlight they can get.
 Large windows, however, appeal to local buyers.
 More recently-made Australian RVs have increased window size to meet this need, relying instead on tinting and insulation to help control temperature.